kwaldenphd/python-intro/README.md

 <blockquote>The conversion equation is: <code>celsius = (fahrenheit - 32.0) * 5.0 / 9.0</code></blockquote>

-Q4: Write a program that calculates the fewest number of U.S. coins needed to make change for a 73 cent remainder.
-To put that another way- write a program that determines the smallest number of coins in each U.S. denomination needed to make up 73 cents.
-Answer to this question includes program + comments that document process and explain your code.

-In U.S. currency, one dollar ($1.00) equals one hundred (100) cents.
-The coins used to make change have a face value in cents.

-- Quarter = 25 cents
-- Dime = 10 cents
-- Nickel = 5 cents
-- Penny = 1 cent

-<blockquote>This workflow mirrors how store clerks give change to their customers.
-To be considerate, they always try to give the exact change using the fewest coins possible.
-It turns out that this can always be done (in U.S. currency) by giving as many quarters as possible, followed by as many dimes as possible, and so on down to pennies.</blockquote>

 # Concatenation

 In most programming languages, **concatenation** involves adding or joining character strings.